appcues/appcues-android-sdk/docs/Identifying.md

 The inverse of identifying is resetting.
 For example, if a user logs out of your app.
 Calling `reset()` will disable tracking of screens and events until a user is identified again.

-### Sender Validation
+### Identity Verification
-If your Appcues account is configured for sender validation, pass the user signature in the properties included on the `identify(userId, properties)` call.
+If your Appcues account is configured for identity verification, pass the user signature in the properties included on the `identify(userId, properties)` call.
 Use the key "appcues:user_id_signature" and the string value of the signature.

 ```kotlin
 appcues.identify(userId, mapOf("appcues:user_id_signature" to signature))